-Given the non-existence of suitable Eurozone bonds, we consider additional European evidence.
+Given the small size of the sample, we consider additional European evidence as a crosscheck on the French evidence.
 In particular we look at other European (non-Eurozone) index-linked evidence.
-We also consider nominal yields on German and Dutch government bonds.
+We also consider nominal yields on German and Dutch government bonds, in order to further ensure robustness of our estimate.
 This additional evidence is presented in the following sections.